 While they don’t generally require repotting, it is better to repot them when they become too large for their container in which they were initially planted.

-For best results, grow the plant in a light houseplant mixture with perlite to make the roots receive ample air circulation.
+For best results, grow the plant in a light porous soil mixture with part perlite to make sure the roots receive ample air circulation.

 Grooming and Maintenance

 One of the highly sought-out indoor plants, peperomia hope requires some pruning.

 When the light green leaves on the trailing stems start outgrowing its container, it is time for some leaf-cutting.

 In spring, repot the house plant to refresh the soil.

 Keeps the plant in a small pot as they generally like small spaces.

 If you want to change the container after repotting, don’t go more than one pot size up.

 The easiest propagation method for Peperomia hope is through the use of leaf cuttings.